 Urban infill developments are vital in delivering a significant proportion of housing required to meet future population growth in Greater Perth.
 These developments are typically characterised by greater housing diversity than traditional ‘greenfield’ developments on the urban fringe.

-Editor Associate Professor Steven Rowley, from the School of Economics and Finance at Curtin University, said the book reveals the need for negative community attitudes to be tackled early in the development approval process.
+Editor Associate Professor Steven Rowley, from the School of Economics, Finance and Property at Curtin University, said the book reveals the need for negative community attitudes to be tackled early in the development approval process.

 “Residents who live near proposed infill developments tend to be worried about the impact on local traffic, parking and their own property values.
 These concerns can often be overcome by early and open discussions between the community and developers,” Associate Professor Rowley said.